osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

 Data egress to a PI server creates a PI point in the PI adapter configuration.
 Data egress to OCS or EDS creates a stream in the PI adapter configuration.

+**Note:** Egress to EDS requires the adapter to be on the same server as EDS.

 The name of the PI point or OCS or EDS stream is a combination of the StreamIdPrefix specified in the adapter data source configuration and the StreamId specified in the adapter data selection configuration.

 ## Configure egress endpoints